What is the current gender pay gap in Texas?

-In 2024, women in the United States made about 80 cents for every dollar men made.
-This means that men with full-time jobs typically make 25% more than women in full-time jobs.
+In 2025, women in Texas made about 82 cents for every dollar men made.
+This means that men with full-time jobs typically make 22% more than women in full-time jobs.
 This ratio compares the median weekly pay of full-time workers—people who usually work 35 hours or more each week.

 The gender pay gap was at its narrowest in 2020 when women made 87 cents for every dollar men made in a typical week.
-The Bureau of Labor Statistics has tracked such earnings every quarter since 2012, when women made 80 cents for every dollar men made.
+The Bureau of Labor Statistics has tracked such earnings every quarter since 2012, when women in the state made 80 cents for every dollar men made.

 Usual median weekly earnings of full-time wage and salary workers, by sex (adjusted for inflation)